Wild Garlic

 Wild garlic in late March

 Wild garlic and wild onion are similar in appearance, but while garlic has hollow tops, onion tops are flat; other non-native plants such as crocus and star-of-Bethlehem have a white stripe.
-Both wild garlic and wild onion appear in early spring in lawns and open areas; both can be removed in the same manner; and both are edible with recipes found online.
-Be sure to properly identify the plants as similar looking species are poisonous.
+Both wild garlic and wild onion appear in early spring in lawns and open areas; both can be removed in the same manner, and both are edible with recipes found online.
+Be sure to properly identify the plants, as similar-looking species are poisonous.